-While not in Oregon statute, Oregon Department of Land Conservation and Development (DLCD) administrative rules limit housing in rural residential areas to "one single-family dwelling on a lot or parcel."
-This rule precludes counties from allowing Accessory Dwelling Units (ADUs), including Recreational Vehicles, in rural residential areas.
+While Oregon statutes are silent on this issue, Oregon Department of Land Conservation and Development (DLCD) administrative rules limit housing in rural residential areas to "one single-family dwelling on a lot or parcel."
+This rule precludes counties from allowing Accessory Dwelling Units (ADUs), including Recreational Vehicles, in rural residential or exclusive farm use areas.
 The U.S. Department of Housing and Urban Development identifies ADUs as a strategy that helps increase the housing supply, since ADUs cost less than a new single-family home on a separate lot.
 They are thus an affordable housing option for many low-and moderate-income residents.